rpeszek/my-blogs/about.markdown

 **Infrequent:** I do not blog much.
 Besides, there are many excellent functional programming blogs already.
 I will commit a post if something really bugs me or I feel very passionate about a topic that is not otherwise covered by people smarted than me
 It will be about programming, most likely functional programming.

-**Pragmatic:**  My interest is in things like maintainability, correctness.
-These can easily get very theoretical but the underlying pragmatic benefits is what interests me.
+**Pragmatic:**  My interests are in software maintainability and correctness.
+These can easily get very theoretical but the underlying pragmatic benefits and challenges is what interests me.

 ``` haskell
 blog = do